 Give Goods Instead of Cash

-• For donations to humane societies, rather than sending money you could order goods and thereby use Amex Offers, Chase Offers & Citi Offers for Chewy, PetSmart & Petco and stack with card-linked offers from Rakuten or Dosh with PetSmart along with shopping portal rewards.
+- For donations to humane societies, rather than sending money, you could order goods and use Amex Offers, Chase Offers & Citi Offers for Chewy, PetSmart & Petco, and stack them with shopping portal rewards.

 Other Opportunities

-• Donate points or miles: Most rewards programs offer the option to donate points to charity.
-Consider doing this with any points that you know that you won’t use.
-Also, if you have a lot of points near expiration due to lack of activity, donating some of your points will usually reset the expiration date on the rest.
+- Donate points or miles: Most rewards programs allow you to donate points or miles to charity.
+Consider doing this with any points that you know you won’t use.
+Also, if you have many points near expiration due to inactivity, donating some of your points will usually reset the expiration dates on the rest.

 Here are a few other options I found when poking around.